streamsets/tutorials/readme.md

 ## StreamSets Transformer

-- [Creating a Custom Processor for StreamSets Transformer](https://github.com/metadaddy/transformer-sample-processor/blob/master/README.md) - Create a simple custom processor, using Java and Scala, that will compute the type of a credit card from its number, and configure Transformer to use it.

 - [Creating a Custom Scala Project For StreamSets Transformer](https://github.com/iamontheinet/StreamSets/tree/master/Transformer_Custom_Scala_Project) - This tutorial explains how to create a custom Scala project and import the compiled jar into StreamSets Transformer.

 ## StreamSets SDK for Python